levi/sproutcore-aristo/README.md

 	  :theme => :aristo_theme

 	config :aristo_theme,
-	  :required => :empty_theme,
 	  :theme_name => 'aristo-theme'

 Attribution
 -----------

-Aristo is an open sourceå UI distributed as part of the [Cappuccino Web Application Framework](http://cappuccino.org) and specifically designed for the cross platform challenges applications face today.
+Aristo is an open source UI distributed as part of the [Cappuccino Web Application Framework](http://cappuccino.org) and specifically designed for the cross platform challenges applications face today.
 It is a collaborative effort by [280 North, Inc.](http://280north.com/) and [Sofa](http://www.madebysofa.com/) and released under the Creative Commons Attribution Share-Alike License.